 Sunday Times/Peters Fraser & Dunlop Young Writer of the Year Award

-Shortlisted for the Man Booker Prize 2015
+Shortlisted for the Man Booker Prize.

-'The Grapes of Wrath for the 21st century' Washington Post
+'The Grapes of Wrath for the 21st century' – Washington Post

 Thirteen young men live in a house in Sheffield, each in flight from India and in desperate search of a new life.
 Tarlochan, a former rickshaw driver, will say nothing about his past in Bihar; and Avtar has a secret that binds him to protect the chaotic Randeep.
 Randeep, in turn, has a visa-wife in a flat on the other side of town: a clever, devout woman whose cupboards are full of her husband's clothes, in case the immigration men surprise her with a call.

 'A brilliant and beautiful novel' – author of Home Fire, Kamila Shamsie, Guardian